HeatherFeuer/TNG-RSS-to-WordPress-Post/readme.txt

 3. Activate the plugin through the Plugins menu in WordPress

 == Changelog ==
+= 1.2 =
+* Add support for automatic updating with the Github Updater plugin (https://github.com/afragen/github-updater)

 = 1.1 =
 * Fix misnamed variable in fetch_feed()